-Note: Even though the Prerequisites give instructions for installing Docker on Ubuntu 16.04, the docker commands in this article should work on other operating system as long as Docker is installed.
+Note: Even though the Prerequisites give instructions for installing Docker on Ubuntu 16.04, the docker commands in this article should work on other operating systems as long as Docker is installed.
 Although we can install Docker Compose from the official Ubuntu repositories, it is several minor version behind the latest release, so we’ll install Docker Compose from the Docker’s GitHub repository.
 The command below is slightly different than the one you’ll find on the Releases page.
 By using the

 -o flag to specify the output file first rather than redirecting the output, this syntax avoids running into a permission denied error caused when using